 Example: Homepage -> Main categories -> Subcategory 1 -> Subcategory 2

-As mentioned before, flat architecture is overall a better choice, because it’s easier for Google to index and crawl.
+As mentioned before, flat architecture is overall a better choice because it’s easier for Google to index and crawl the website.

 The more categories and the more extensive the tree, the more so-called SEO landing pages.
 Google receives more SEO-optimized content, and the more content Google indexes, the more traffic.
 Each additional category in the store is a chance for additional Google traffic.
 In addition, a well-thought-out category tree makes it easier for Google to reach and index content from the lower levels of architecture, i.e. product pages.
 Good architecture facilitates the transmission of the so-called link juice (aka page authority) from the home page down the structure, through category pages to product pages.
 The home page is always the strongest in terms of SEO, and with good architecture and internal linking, it transfers its power to other subpages.